 What is the scope of your research?
 What questions are you trying to answer?

-Luming Li: Spinal cord stimulation can help restore locomotor function after injury by studying the electrical responses of motor neurons, which are the final unit to execute sensorimotor behaviors.
-This can aid in understanding the underlying logic of spinal motor modulation.
+Luming Li: Spinal cord stimulation can help patients restore locomotor function after injury.
+Motor neurons are the final unit to execute sensorimotor behaviors.
+Studying the electrical responses of motor neurons, can aid in understanding the underlying logic of spinal motor neuromodulation.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.